 With overwhelming amounts of data, many problems can be solved without the need for sophisticated algorithms.
-One example in the textual domain is Google's "Did you mean?" tool which corrects errors in search queries, not through a complex parsing of the query but by memorizing billions of query-answer pairs and suggesting the one closest to the users query.
-In this paper, we explore a visual analog to this tool by using a large dataset of 79 million images and nearest-neighbor matching schemes.
+One example in the textual domain is Google's "Did you mean?" tool, which corrects errors in search queries, not through a complex parsing of the query but by memorizing billions of query-answer pairs and suggesting the one closest to the user's query.
+In this paper, we explore a visual analog to this tool by using a large data set of 79 million images and the nearest neighbor matching schemes.

 When very many images are available, simple image indexing techniques can be used to retrieve images with similar object arrangements to the query image.
-If we have a big enough database then we can find, with high probability, images visually close to a query image, containing similar scenes with similar objects arranged in similar spatial configurations.
-If the images in the retrieval set are partially labeled, then we can propagate the labels to the query image, so performing classification.
+If we have a big enough database, then we can find, with high probability, images visually close to a query image, containing similar scenes with similar objects arranged in similar spatial configurations.
+If the images in the retrieval set are partially labeled, then we can propagate the labels to the query image, thus performing classification.

-Nearest-neighbor methods have been used in a variety of computer vision problems, primarily for interest point matching [5], [19], [28].
-They have also been used for global image matching (e.g. estimation of human pose [36]), character recognition [4], and object recognition [5], [34].
-A number of recent papers have used large datasets of images in conjunction with purely non-parametric methods for computer vision and graphics applications [22], [39].
+Nearest neighbor methods have been used in a variety of computer vision problems, primarily for interest point matching [5], [19], [28].
+They have also been used for global image matching (e.g., estimation of human pose [36]), iui Object luchtigiet no. 10.1100/11711011.2000.120.